You are here

 - He has also received a Royal Australian College of Physicians (RACP) travel grant (2008) to attend an advanced vaccinology course in France (ADVAC-May 2011).

-- In 2014 Nigel was appointed to the Australian Technical Advisory Group for Immunisation (ATAGI), the peak vaccine advisory body for the Department of Health, Canberra.
+- In 2014 A/Prof Crawford was appointed to the Australian Technical Advisory Group for Immunisation (ATAGI), the peak vaccine advisory body for the Department of Health, Canberra.

 His clinical vaccine safety research has also targeted thorough reviewing of AEFI in the community.
 This has included studies of influenza vaccines in young infants and investigating Guillain Barre syndrome (GBS) following pandemic H1N1/09 vaccine.
 Research has also focused on allergic reactions and syncopal and/or seizure episodes following human papillomavirus (HPV) vaccine.
 SAEFVIC now co-ordinate a national AEFI-Clinical Assessment Network

-- Establishment of a new of the online vaccine education resource in 2014 called the Melbourne Vaccine Education Centre (MVEC).
+- Establishment of the online vaccine education resource in 2014 called the Melbourne Vaccine Education Centre (MVEC), recently appointed as a WHO-VSN Member.
 Visit the website at: http://www.mvec.vic.edu.au/

 - Paediatric Active Enhanced Disease Surveillance (PAEDS)